abaitken/button-deck/Docs/MessageFormats.md

 # Serial Message Formats

+This page documents the data format for messages that are sent between the arduino and the PC.

 ## Basic Format

 All messages follow a similar header.
 Two zeros (00) followed by a byte which indicates the message type, followed by a number of bytes specific to the message.